Suit fabrics play a huge role in determining the suit style and appearance.

 Wool is wrinkle-free & very soft, and since it’s natural, it breathes well.
 That makes it good for everyday use and can be worn during every year’s season.

 There are two types of wool categories: worsted and woolen.
-This pertains to the weight and size of yarn, and how the fiber is spun (prepared for spinning).
+This pertains to yarn’s weight and size and how the fiber is spun (prepared for spinning).

 Woolen means that the length of each fiber is different and is not combed before spinning.
 Worsted fibers are combed at the same length and are overlapping at the tips, leaving almost no room between individual fibers.